Joe Wright: Feature films

-Wright's next feature was an adaptation of Ian McEwan's Booker Prize shortlisted novel Atonement, which was released in 2007, reuniting Wright with Keira Knightley, and also stars James McAvoy and Saoirse Ronan.
-On 13 December 2007, the film was nominated for seven Golden Globe Awards, more than any other film that year.
-Though Wright himself was not nominated for director, the film received seven Academy Award nominations, winning only for Best Original Score.
-At the BAFTA Awards it received 14 nominations and went on to win for Best Production Design and Best Film.
+Wright's next feature was an adaptation of Ian McEwan's Booker Prize-shortlisted novel Atonement (2007), which reunited Wright with Keira Knightley, and also stars James McAvoy and Saoirse Ronan.
+It was nominated for seven Golden Globe Awards, more than any other film that year.
+Though Wright was not nominated for director, the film received seven Academy Award nominations, winning only for Best Original Score.
+At the BAFTA Awards, it received 14 nominations and won Best Film and Best Production Design.

-His next film was The Soloist which stars Jamie Foxx and Robert Downey, Jr. It is about the "true story of musical prodigy Nathaniel Ayers, who developed schizophrenia in his second year at Juilliard and ended up homeless on the streets of downtown L.A. where he performs the violin and cello."
-It was to be released on 21 November 2008; however the release date was pushed back to 24 April 2009.
+Wright's next film was The Soloist, starring Jamie Foxx and Robert Downey, Jr. It is about the "true story of musical prodigy Nathaniel Ayers, who developed schizophrenia in his second year at Juilliard and ended up homeless on the streets of downtown L.A. where he performs the violin and cello."
+It was to be released on 21 November 2008, but was pushed back to 24 April 2009.

 Wright reunited with Atonement star Saoirse Ronan for the 2011 action thriller Hanna.
 The title character is a 15-year-old girl trained since birth to be an assassin by her father (Eric Bana), a rogue CIA asset.
-The movie received mostly positive reviews with Roger Ebert calling it a "first rate thriller" in his review The film received an aggregate score of 65 from Metacritic, meaning it received generally positive reviews.
+It received mostly positive reviews, with Roger Ebert calling it a "first-rate thriller".
+It received an aggregate score of 65 from Metacritic ("generally positive" reviews).

 Wright directed the 2012 screen adaptation by Sir Tom Stoppard of Leo Tolstoy's classic novel Anna Karenina.
-The cast included Keira Knightley as Anna, Jude Law as her husband, Aaron Taylor-Johnson as her young love, Irish actor Domhnall Gleeson as Konstantin Levin, as well as Kelly Macdonald, Olivia Williams, Matthew Macfadyen, and Michelle Dockery.
-Saoirse Ronan and Andrea Riseborough were initially cast in the film, but dropped out and were replaced by Alicia Vikander and Ruth Wilson, respectively.
+The cast included Keira Knightley as Anna, Jude Law as her husband, Aaron Taylor-Johnson as her young love, Irish actor Domhnall Gleeson as Konstantin Levin, as well as Kelly Macdonald, Olivia Williams, Matthew Macfadyen and Michelle Dockery.
+Saoirse Ronan and Andrea Riseborough were initially cast, but dropped out and were replaced by Alicia Vikander and Ruth Wilson, respectively.

 Wright then directed the 2015 prequel to Peter Pan for Warner Bros.
 The film starred Hugh Jackman, Garrett Hedlund, Rooney Mara, Amanda Seyfried and Levi Miller as Peter.
 The screenplay by actor-turned-screenwriter Jason Fuchs was from the 2013 Hollywood Black List, a selection of popular unproduced scripts.
 The film was negatively received by critics and was considered a commercial flop, failing to recoup its budget at the box office.
-Rooney Mara's casting as Tiger Lily caused a controversy, due to her being of European ancestry, while Tiger Lily is traditionally portrayed as being Native American.
+Rooney Mara's casting as Tiger Lily caused a controversy, due to her being of European ancestry, while Tiger Lily is traditionally portrayed as Native American.

 Wright's 2017 film Darkest Hour covers a pivotal month in the life of former British Prime Minister Winston Churchill.
-The film stars Gary Oldman as Churchill, along with Ben Mendelsohn, Ronald Pickup, David Schofield, Kristin Scott Thomas, Samuel West and Lily James.
-Wright said the film is a rebuke to Donald Trump.
+It stars Gary Oldman as Churchill, along with Ben Mendelsohn, Ronald Pickup, David Schofield, Kristin Scott Thomas, Samuel West and Lily James.
+Wright said the film was a rebuke to Donald Trump.